areeba622/DOMLab/README.md

 - Renders a sample DOM tree in a hierarchical explorer view
 - Synchronizes selected nodes across the DOM tree, inspector panel, and HTML preview
-- Shows a read-only HTML source panel for DOM nodes
-- Provides a clean, modern interface built with Vite and Tailwind CSS
+- Parse Html option where users can bring their own HTML and explore its real DOM structure

 ## Project Setup